 Generally speaking, a Level 4 qualification is the minimum required to practise counselling (although sadly, a person can legally work as a counsellor in Essex even without a Level 4 diploma, which could leave their clients vulnerable).
 BACP registered therapists are trained to Level 4 or higher.

 A qualification at Level 7 indicates a more extensive training, such as a Masters degree level psychotherapy training.
 Most UKCP registered therapists are trained to Level 7.

 Choose a therapist who’s done/ is doing their own ‘work’

 One thing I’d strongly recommend is that you choose a therapist who has had a good deal of personal psychotherapy themselves.
-UKCP require therapists to have a minimum of 160 hours’ personal psychotherapy during their initial training.
+UKCP require therapists to have a minimum of 4 years of weekly (or in many cases twice-weekly) personal psychotherapy during their initial training.
 Why is this good?
 It is very important that therapists learn through practice to get very comfortable with all their emotional ‘stuff’, otherwise they can unconsciously block their client from processing certain areas of feeling.
 Having had their own depth psychotherapy also helps a therapist to be able to be with the entire range of their client’s feelings – whether intense emotional pain, agonising envy, intense rage, or colourful exuberant joy.